yie1d/pydoll/docs/en/deep-dive/network/socks-proxies.md

 !!! tip "Why SOCKS5 is Superior for Automation"
     SOCKS5 operates **below the application layer** (Layer 5 vs HTTP's Layer 7).
 This positioning means:

-    **Cannot read HTTP traffic** - Only sees destination IPs and ports, not URLs/headers **Protocol-agnostic** - Proxies HTTP, FTP, SSH, WebSocket, custom protocols **Preserves end-to-end TLS** - No MITM possibility (unlike HTTP proxies) **Remote DNS resolution** - Prevents DNS leaks to your ISP **UDP support** - Critical for WebRTC, DNS, VoIP, gaming protocols
+    - **Cannot read HTTP traffic**: Only sees destination IPs and ports, not URLs/headers
+    - **Protocol-agnostic**: Proxies HTTP, FTP, SSH, WebSocket, custom protocols
+    - **Preserves end-to-end TLS**: No MITM possibility (unlike HTTP proxies)
+    - **Remote DNS resolution**: Prevents DNS leaks to your ISP
+    - **UDP support**: Critical for WebRTC, DNS, VoIP, gaming protocols

-    This dramatically reduces the **trust surface area** compared to HTTP proxies—you only trust the proxy to forward packets correctly, not to handle sensitive application data.
+    This dramatically reduces the **trust surface area** compared to HTTP proxies.
+You only trust the proxy to forward packets correctly, not to handle sensitive application data.

 ## Introduction: The Session-Layer Proxy